 Calgary implemented Intersection Safety Cameras (red light and intersection speed cameras) in 2011 and has seen a 7 per cent decrease in total collisions, 4 per cent decrease in injury collisions and 100 per cent decrease in fatal collisions.

-Regardless of whether a ticket is issued through conventional enforcement or automated traffic enforcement, including photo radar, red light cameras and intersection speed cameras, the revenue is split between the province and The City – 41.67 per cent goes to the province, which includes 15 per cent for a victim surcharge, and the balance (58.3 per cent) remains with The City.
+Regardless of whether a ticket is issued through conventional enforcement or automated traffic enforcement, including photo radar and red light cameras, the revenue is split between the province and The City – 41.67 per cent goes to the province, which includes 15 per cent for a victim surcharge, and the balance (58.3 per cent) remains with The City.
 The City portion, minus administrative costs, goes directly toward policing services in our city.

 Speed is a leading cause of serious and fatal collisions, and intersection speed cameras are intended to remind drivers to slow down and follow the posted speed limits without taking away from other priorities and enforcement efforts of police officers in our city.
 In Red Deer, 66 per cent of all collisions and 81 per cent of collisions involving injuries occur at intersections.
 A speed study at one Red Deer intersection showed more than 50 per cent of motorists drove over the ticketing threshold.
 By decreasing speed at intersections, we can decrease the number and severity of collisions.